brianferguson/RunCommand.dll/README.md

 -

 ####Example 1:
 Click on each command and the output will appear in the "output" meter (if any output is expected).
+A "status" will appear next to each command.

 ```ini
 [Rainmeter]